Wal-Mart's cuts 2,300 jobs at Sam's Club

 Affected employees who are unable to find new positions at Sam's Club or Walmart will be eligible for severance, Durling said.

 Wal-Mart is scheduled to report results from its holiday quarter on February 20.
-Shares in the world's biggest retailer closed down 0.7 percent at $74.42 on a day when concerns over emerging markets prompted a broad Wall Street sell-off.

-Macy's has said it plans to cut 2,500 jobs, or 1.4 percent of its U.S. workforce, but it said it expects to add positions for its growing online business, leaving overall staffing levels unchanged at about 175,000.
+Macy's has said it plans to cut 2,500 jobs, or 1.4 percent of its U.S. workforce, but it said it expects to add positions for its growing online business, leaving overall staffing levels unchanged at around 175,000.